maksokami/doc-starter/emby-reverse-proxy/README.md

 The articles assumes that:
 - You run your Emby server on a Linux machine.
 - Reverse proxy will run on the same machine as the Emby server
 - The machine has Docker installed
+The article describes the usage of nginx and certbot containers.

 # Configuration Steps
 ## 1. DNS